(This guide is constantly updated. Please check back frequently.)

 include ALL cited references.
 Citations should be listed alphabetically and should conform to

 a single format that is accepted as standard within your discipline.
-Avoid breaking
+Try to avoid

 consists of articles submitted or accepted for publication.

 - Appendices(if needed).
 The majority of the materials included should represent the work of the student.

 The format may include individual tables and/or figures with legends, text alone,

 or whole chapters.
 The same format rules that apply to the text of the thesis or dissertation